ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 cd transceiver-poc-firmware/open-lst
 radio_terminal --rx-socket "tcp://127.0.0.1:55555" --tx-socket "tcp://127.0.0.1:44444" --hwid 0001 --raw
 ```
-The --rx-socket tag sets the input of the radio_terminal to connect to a ZeroMQ SUB socket with the specified address.
-The --tx-socket tag sets the output of the radio_terminal to connect to a ZeroMQ PUSH socket with the specified address.
-The --hwid tag is the hwid of the device (OpenLST TT&C board) the command is to be sent to.
-The --raw tag replaces all of the sent and received commands with their raw hex values which can be useful for debugging.
+* The --rx-socket tag sets the input of the radio_terminal to connect to a ZeroMQ SUB socket with the specified address.
+* The --tx-socket tag sets the output of the radio_terminal to connect to a ZeroMQ PUSH socket with the specified address.
+* The --hwid tag is the hwid of the device (OpenLST TT&C board) the command is to be sent to.
+* The --raw tag replaces all of the sent and received commands with their raw hex values which can be useful for debugging.
+These are also the values that are sent over the ZeroMQ socket.

 If --hwid is set to the hwid of the TT&C board being used it should respond to commands sent to it.
 If --hwid is set to another value the commands will be printed in the OpenLST Vagrant VMs radio_terminal.

-Commands can be sent from radio_terminal using any of its valid commands.
+Any valid commands can be sent from radio_terminal.
 ```
 lst ack
 or